Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 By Raphaël BOICHOT, May 2021, a Matlab/Octave project.
 Last update: 2021-08-02.

 The idea comes (once again) from the [Game Boy Camera Club discord](https://disboard.org/nl/server/568464159050694666).
 Some informations also come from the InsideGdget Discord, [Lesserkuma](https://github.com/lesserkuma/FlashGBX) and [HerrZatacke](https://github.com/HerrZatacke/gb-printer-web).
 Great contributions from Game Boy Camera club mate [Cristofer Cruz](https://github.com/cristofercruz).

 All started as a joke, as usual.
 After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea that a tool perhaps existed as presskit to make custom saves with pictures not coming from the camera, and perhaps cheating at minigames.
 I did not know initially what hexadecimal nightmare was hidden behind this.

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends.
 Be creative !

 The small Matlab/Octave codes presented here are intended to be easy to use.
 Here are the steps :
-- Extract your save from Game Boy Camera with any great tool like this: https://shop.insidegadgets.com/product/gbxcart-rw/
+- Extract your save from Game Boy Camera with any great tool like the [GBxCart dumper](https://shop.insidegadgets.com/product/gbxcart-rw/);
 - Scan your save with slot_viewer.m to identify memory slots available for injection.
 By default an available slot is one ever occupied by an image.
 This is the "safe mode" of operation, your save will be 100% sure after the injection.
 Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active) ;
 - In option, activate all memory slots with slot_activator.m if you want to occupy any slot on camera.
 Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory.
 This is the "unsafe mode" of operation as I did not extensively search if any wicked effet would appear.
 It must however be OK ;
 - Prepare a 128x112 image and a 32x32 pixels thumbnail, 4 shades of gray ;